Solana vs Ethereum (2026): 6 Key Differences That Actually Impact Ecosystem Growth

 - stablecoin liquidity

-- institutional capital
+- institutional capital inflows

 Solana

-Infrastructure and Scalability Models in Solana vs Ethereum
+Solana vs Ethereum: Infrastructure and Scalability Models

 Ethereum

-- modular roadmap (Layer-2 scaling)
+- modular roadmap (Layer 2 scaling)

-- emphasis on decentralization
+- strong decentralization focus

 - gradual scalability improvements